cortexrd/Knack-Toolkit-Library/README.md

 If you want to add Account Logging to your app, follow this procedure:

 1. Create an object named Account Logs and add these fields:
-    -   **Log Nb**: Type: Auto-Increment.
+    1.  **Log Nb**: Type: Auto-Increment.
-    -   **Account**: Type: Connection to Accounts, all settings at default.
+    2.  **Account**: Type: Connection to Accounts, all settings at default.
-    -   **Date/Time**: Type: Date/Time, Date Format: mm/dd/yyyy, Default Date: Current Date, Time Format: military, Default Time: Current Time.
+    3.  **Date/Time**: Type: Date/Time, Date Format: mm/dd/yyyy, Default Date: Current Date, Time Format: military, Default Time: Current Time.
-    -   **Log Type**: Type: Short Text.
+    4.  **Log Type**: Type: Short Text.
-    -   **Details**: Type: Paragraph Text.
+    5.  **Details**: Type: Paragraph Text.
-    -   **Log Id**: Type: Short Text.
+    6.  **Log Id**: Type: Short Text.
 See note below for details.
-    -   **Email To**: Type: Email.
+    7.  **Email To**: Type: Email.
-    -   In the Object Settings: Display Field: Account, Sort Order: Log Nb, low to high.
+    8. In the Object Settings: Display Field: Account, Sort Order: Log Nb, low to high.
 2. In the iFrameWnd, add a view: Type: Table, For: Account Logs, connected to the logged-in Account.
-    -   Once the view is added, remove all fields, then add Date/Time, Log Type, Details, Log ID, Email To and an Custom Email action with these settings, as from the screen capture [**KTL Account Logs Email Settings.jpg**](https://github.com/cortexrd/Knack-Toolkit-Library/blob/master/Docs/KTL%20Account%20Logs%20Email%20Settings.jpg).
+    1. Once the view is added, remove all fields, then add Date/Time, Log Type, Details, Log ID, Email To and an Custom Email action with these settings, as from the screen capture [**KTL Account Logs Email Settings.jpg**](https://github.com/cortexrd/Knack-Toolkit-Library/blob/master/Docs/KTL%20Account%20Logs%20Email%20Settings.jpg).
-    -   The blank value to Email To in Action \#2 is intended.
+    2. The blank value to Email To in Action \#2 is intended.
 This field also acts as a flag and resetting it to blank prevents sending the email more than once.
-    -   The Outcome phrase “Account Logs - Email sent successfully” is used in the code to confirm completion, so it must be exactly the same.
+    3. The Outcome phrase “Account Logs - Email sent successfully” is used in the code to confirm completion, so it must be exactly the same.
-    -   Set the view title to **Account Logs \_ar=30**, disable search, enable Inline editing, 10 records at a time, no filter.
+    4. Set the view title to **Account Logs \_ar=30**, disable search, enable Inline editing, 10 records at a time, no filter.
-    -   Sort by Log Nb: high to low, limit to 5 records.
+    5. Sort by Log Nb: high to low, limit to 5 records.

 \*Note about the **Log Id** field: This is a unique ID that is a UTC millisecond timestamp.
 It is generated by the code at the moment the log is sent via the API call.
 Its purpose is to validate that the log has been sent and received properly.
 With that confirmation, the log can safely be deleted from localStorage.

+# Advanced Keywords Setup

+Some keywords require additional setup, and this section provides the step-by-step procedure that applies to each.

+## Unique Value Check \_uvc

+1. In the field of interest, add the \_uvc keyword in its description.
+2. Create an **Add form** containing the \_uvc field, and add in the title or description: **\_uvc=fieldName1, fieldName2, fieldName3**
+3. In this example, the field is a Formula Text that concatenates three fields together.
+The number of fields is not important, but all must match, i.e. both what is displayed and the real field name in the schema.
+4. Those fields must all be in that same form.
+5. Add a **Search view** that has the same source and the \_uvc field as the search input.
+6. The search input must have “Users can choose from different filter options” unchecked and Exact Match selected.
+7. Result in a grid, one column with \_uvc field.
+8. Add \_uvc to the view title or description.
+9. Adding duplicate values should prevent submitting and show an error message.

+## Unique Values Exceptions \_uvx

+1. In the field of interest, add the \_uvx keyword in its description with this format:

+**\_uvx=excText1, excText2**

+In this example, there will be two expressions that will be accepted as duplicates for that field.

+1. Add a **Search view** that has the same source and the \_uvx field as the search input.
+2. The search input must have “Users can choose from different filter options” unchecked and Exact Match selected.
+3. Result in a grid, one column with \_uvx field.
+4. Add \_uvx to the view title or description.
+5. Adding duplicate values should prevent submitting and show an error message, unless they are among the exceptions allowed.

+**Additional notes about \_uvc and \_uvx:**

+The \_uvx feature can combine more than one field in the same Add form, as long as all fields are also included in the Search view.

+Furthermore, the \_uvc and \_uvx are inter-compatible, i.e. they can be used together in the same Search view.
+In that case both the \_uvc and \_uvx keywords must be included in its title or description.

 # Advanced KTL Development Modes